dgwyer/vuejs-developer-applicant-challenge/readme.md

   - All styles are prefixed (via Sass) to reduce any conflicts with core WordPress styles.
 - A custom autoloader used to include PHP files.
 - The active tab persists when refreshing the page via localStorage.
+- The React app is initialized differently depending on the installed version.
+This is needed as WordPress 6.2 ships with React 18 and requires React to be initialized slightly differently than for previous versions.
+Incidentally, I have an open [Gutenberg PR](https://github.com/WordPress/gutenberg/pull/49312) related to this.

+# Potential Further Work

+- Check for duplicate emails.
+- Allow individual email editing.
+- Chart formatting options.
+- Add testing (e2e, unit etc.).